adanieljohnson/ABLE_2022_Workshop/index.md

     + Automated supports that streamline routine data collection.
     + Guides to:
         - Bins-based scoring (presented at ViABLE 2021),
-        - Reflective, coaching-oriented feedback,
+        - Reflective, coaching-oriented feedback, and
-        - Strategies for assessing student writing at BIO100 scales, and
+        - Strategies for assessing student writing in high-enrollment courses.

-* __R Studio's__ newest version offers an option to use a visual R Markdown editor.
-    + As best I can tell it MAY NOT play well with bookdown.
-So I cannot recommend using it universally yet.
-    + The fewer potential breakdown points I have, the better.
-So I'm sticking with my plain text editor for now.
+* We are presenting a workshop for BioQuest at __BIOME 2022__ on how to give students reflective, coaching-oriented feedback.